grzegorzdec/midrive-test/exercises/back-end.md

-# miDrive Back End Exercise
+# Midrive Back End Exercise

 Build a simple REST API to serve the data contained within the `data.json` file in the root of this repository.

-At miDrive we use the following technologies to build our backend systems.
+At Midrive we use the following technologies to build our backend systems.

 - NodeJS
 - PostgreSQL